-7.5 magnitude quake strikes Papua New Guinea
+Magnitude-7.5 quake strikes Papua New Guinea

 "The National Disaster Centre is working with provincial authorities to assess any damage and impacts on service delivery in the area.
 The Papua New Guinea Defence Force has also been mobilized to assist with the assessment and the delivery of assistance to affected people as well as the restoration of services and infrastructure," the statement said.

-Lupari warned residents to be aware of potential aftershocks: "It is advisable to stay out of multi-story buildings, to be aware of the potential of landslides, and to be prepared to move to open ground in the event that an aftershock is felt."
+Lupari warned residents to be aware of potential aftershocks: "It is advisable to stay out of multistory buildings, to be aware of the potential of landslides, and to be prepared to move to open ground in the event that an aftershock is felt."

-According to the USGS's assessment "significant casualties and damage are likely and the disaster is potentially widespread."
+According to the USGS's assessment, "significant casualties and damage are likely and the disaster is potentially widespread."

 It estimated that the quake could have been felt by more than a million residents, with approximately 40,000 exposed to "violent" shaking.